sfhansen/mse246_project/reports/final_report.md

 by loan approval year.
 As shown on the plot below, we observe an interaction effect between these three features, such that default rates spiked for loans that were approved around the Great Recession (approximately 2006- 2009).
-Further, the different trajectories of the 3 curves implies the "individual" `Business Type` suffered greater default rates than corporations and partnerships.
+Further, the different trajectories of the 3 curves implies the "Individual" `Business Type` suffered greater default rates than corporations and partnerships.
 Although corporations constitute a greater share of the data set, as evidenced by the greater mass in the red circles, they exhibit medium